28 Best Things to do in Salt Spring Island, BC

 Mezze Platter at Salt Spring Wild Cider

-You can also order farm tapas to go along with your cider.
-Our favourite plates are the mezze platter and jerk chicken.
+You can also order farm tapas to pair with your cider.
+Their dishes are perfect for sharing and light enough that you won't have to lie down from a food coma after.
 It's one of the best spots on Salt Spring Island for lunch.

 9. Stay at a B&B and experience the islander way of life